What is “Post-Polio Syndrome”?Learn to balance protection and training | Fan News

 Polio is a viral infection.
 The scientific name is “poliomyelitis” (poliomyelitis). ; However, sporadic cases were discovered in 2022, and it seems that the curtain has not yet ended.

-Some patients will experience permanent impairment of motor function after infection, affecting their mobility and daily life functions, which are collectively referred to as sequelae of polio.
-The above-mentioned patients will develop some new symptoms after about 20 to 30 years of adulthood; the common ones are easy fatigue and progressive muscle weakness; the medical community has also noticed this phenomenon and defined it as “post-polio syndrome” (Post-polio syndrome); in addition to frequent fatigue and movement disorders are prominent features, other factors such as sleep disruption, decreased endurance, neuropsychological deficits, sensory symptoms, and chronic pain are important factors that cause a decline in quality of life.
+Some patients will experience permanent impairment of motor function following infection, affecting their mobility and daily life functions, which are collectively referred to as sequelae of polio.
+The above-mentioned patients will develop some new symptoms following regarding 20 to 30 years of adulthood; the common ones are easy fatigue and progressive muscle weakness; the medical community has also noticed this phenomenon and defined it as “post-polio syndrome” (Post-polio syndrome); in addition to frequent fatigue and movement disorders are prominent features, other factors such as sleep disruption, decreased endurance, neuropsychological deficits, sensory symptoms, and chronic pain are important factors that cause a decline in quality of life.

 Balance of protection and training